 The blood-brain barrier protects our brains from the ‘bad stuff’.
 It’s a gatekeeper, so to speak.
 Only required nutrients make it past the blood-brain barrier.
 Likewise, substances not needed or waste are excreted through the blood-brain barrier.
 Choline is one of those nutrients that can pass through.
 It’s needed to make acetylcholine which is responsible for cholinergic nerve activity (Inazu, 2019).

 Cholinergic nerves are responsible for higher-order functions in the brain such as sense and recognition, motion, memory, and learning.
 Cholinergic nerves are mostly found in the cerebral cortex.
 As you can see, some of these are features of dementia and Alzheimer’s.
 In fact, researchers have found that functional depression of cholinergic nerves in Alzheimer’s patients is an “essential state of the disease”, (Inazu, 2019).
 In other words, the cholinergic nerves aren’t functioning well or there are fewer of them.

 Lack of acetylcholine in the central nervous system affects memory, memory retention, and spatial cognition in the hippocampus.

-Microglia are specialized cells that rid the brain ofdebris.(ASU, 2019)
+Microglia are specialized cells that rid the brain of deleterious debris.

-If the microglia are overactivated, the brain starts formingplaques in an attempt to protect itself (in error).
+If the microglia are overactivated, the brain starts forming amyloid plaques in an attempt to protect itself (in error).
 The plaques cut off the normal flow of the brain and the beginning of dementia and Alzheimer’s starts or continues.
 Choline, formed into acetylcholine, helps reduce the amount of microglia so it doesn’t get out of control.
 This is how it prevents dementia and Alzheimer’s.